Kent County Council: Premises

-Responsibilities and Directorates
+Responsibilities and directorates

 The council is responsible for public services such as education, transport, strategic planning, emergency services, social services, public safety and waste disposal.

-Transportation
+Transport

-Kent Top Travel was owned by Kent County Council, and was established by them in 2005.
-It operated the council's bus network.
-It was argued that its existence stimulated competition.
-It also operated a coach charter fleet.
-The majority of Kent Top Travel's route portfolio comprised rural, evening and Sunday services won under competitive tender from Kent County Council and other local authorities in open competition with private bus operators.
+Kent Top Travel, established in 2005, was owned by Kent County Council.
+It operated the council's bus network and a coach charter fleet.
+The majority of its route portfolio comprised rural, evening and Sunday services won under competitive tender from KCC and other local authorities in open competition with private bus operators.
 Kent Top Travel operated Canterbury City Council's park & ride service from October 2008 until 2013.
-Kent Top Travel operated both single and double deck buses as well as charter coaches.
-Buses were painted in a white and green livery, the Canterbury park & ride fleet silver and green.
-Coaches were painted both white & red, and yellow.

-Following an independent report criticising Kent County Council's trading companies, in December 2012 it was decided to close Kent Top Travel once its existing contracts expired.
+Buses were painted in a white and green livery; the Canterbury park & ride fleet was silver and green.
+Coaches were painted both white and red, and yellow.
+Following an independent report criticising KCC's trading companies, in December 2012 it was decided to close Kent Top Travel once its existing contracts expired.
 Kent Top Travel ceased trading on 1 October 2013.

 Directorates

-The work of the council is organized into directorates:
+The work of the council is organized into two executive departments and three directorates.
+Each directorate is led by a Corporate Director who reports to the Chief Executive.

-Strategic and Corporate Services
+Chief Executive and Deputy Chief Executive’s Departments

-supports the work of the directorates by providing specialist expertise and strategic direction.
-The department also leads and co-ordinates major change and organisational development.: It manages services that include human resources, finance, governance, law and democracy, strategic commissioning, property and infrastructure, information technology, media and communications, consultation and engagement, customer relations including gateways and contact centre, business intelligence and policy.
+The two executive departments support the work of the directorates and the council as a whole by providing specialist expertise and strategic direction.
+The departments also lead and co-ordinate major change and organisational development.
+The Chief Executive’s Department includes the council’s finance, infrastructure and public health divisions, as well as in-house strategic and legal services.
+The Deputy Chief Executive’s Department manages internal support services such as HR, procurement, technology, customer relations and democratic services.
+The statutory roles of Section 151 Officer (Corporate Director Finance), Monitoring Officer (Head of Law) and Director of Public Health all report to the Chief Executive.

 Children, Young People and Education

-It combines Education services with universal and targeted services for children and young people designed to reduce demand for specialist services, also provided in this directorate.
-By focusing on prevention and early intervention, their aim is to reduce demand in specialist children's social services by helping families earlier, improving parenting skills and the health and educational outcomes of young children, ensuring they are school ready.
-KCC will intervene earlier to support families in crisis through area based working and joined up teams providing a more seamless service and better working arrangements with partner organisations.: This encompasses the Kent Youth County Council which provides the young people of the county to have a voice on the issues that matter to young people aged 11–18.
-Successes of the youth council include the introduction of the Kent Freedom Pass in 2007, which later rebranded in 2019 to The KCC Travel Saver.
-The scheme offers significant discounts on bus travel for children and students within Kent, enabling cost savings of up to 50% for eligible users.
-The Youth County Council holds its elections every November, and four young people from each of the 12 districts are elected to a two-year term.
-The Kent Youth County Council is also affiliated with the UK Youth Parliament and British Youth Council.
+Led by the statutory Director of Children’s Services, the directorate combines Education and Special Educational Needs (SEN) services with universal and targeted services for children and young people designed to reduce demand for specialist services, also provided or commissioned by this directorate.
+These include Family Hubs and Youth Justice services.
+The strategic focus is on prevention and early intervention, with the aim of reducing demand for more specialist social services by helping families earlier, improving parenting skills and the health and educational outcomes of young children, ensuring they are school ready.
+The directorate is also responsible for the delivery of statutory Adult Education services.